ktorch/ktorch/docs/vectors.rst

    4 5
    6 7 8f

-   q)tensor a      /new vector manages the tensor's memory 'stale pointer
+   q)tensor a      /new vector manages the tensor memory 'stale pointer
      [0]  tensor a
           ^